ludw1gj/viewer-go/README.md

 `./viewer-go`

 ## Notes
+### Cross Compile
+This will not cross compile with ease as the project is using mattn/go-sqlite3.
+You you want to save the trouble, build on the platform you're targeting.

 ### Static Files - /static/*
 A static file handler is included and can be used when invoking the dev flag set to true: `-dev=true`.